MatthewPierson/PyBoot/README.md

 ## Instructions

 1. cd into the PyBoot directory
-2. Run pip3 install -r requierments.txt
+2. Run pip3 install -r requirements.txt
 3. Connect your device in DFU mode to your computer
 4. Run PyBoot with your desiered options - E.G './pyboot -i iPhone8,1 13.1.1 -b ~/Downloads/customBootLogo.png'
 5. Run PyBoot whenever you want to boot the device